FREQENTLY ASKED QUESTIONS

 Delivery times are based upon our current production schedule.
 Because this is a one person operation, delivery times may vary.
-Currently my production lead time is 8-12 weeks.
+Currently my production lead time is 8-12 weeks (or 2-3 months).
 However, once your order is complete, shipping is typically 3-5 business days.
 My commitment to you, the customer, is to maintain regular communication throughout the process of production and through to shipping.

 What custom colors are available?

 Since we dye our leather in house, we have the capability to customize most colors.
 Keep in mind however, there is no dye color for white.
 Often times we or can shop for specialty leathers depending on the project.

 Once my order is placed can I make changes?

 Yes, however, only within the first 48 hours of placing your order.
 After that time, no changes can be made.